takram-design-engineering/three-geospatial/README.md

 - The moon's surface
 - More reliable rendering of stars

-Once all packages support WebGPU, the current implementation of the shader-chunk-based architecture will be archived and superseded by the node-based implementation.
-This will not mean dropping support for WebGL, because a WebGL fallback will still be possible, but the new API will be incompatible with the current one.
+Once all packages support WebGPU, the current shader-chunk-based architecture will be archived and superseded by the node-based implementation.
+This does not mean dropping WebGL support, because a WebGL fallback will still be possible, but the new API will be incompatible with the current one.

 <!-- prettier-ignore -->
 | Name | Status |